Relighting as a Probe of Visual Priors via Augmented Latent Intrinsics: Introduction

-Based on this insight, we introduce Augmented Latent Intrinsics (ALI), a method designed to balance the semantic–photometric trade-off in image-to-image relighting.
-ALI combines latent intrinsic features with semantic features from a frozen visual encoder using a lightweight fusion adapter, and aligns a diffusion-based decoder through a progressive training schedule.
-A final self-supervision stage improves robustness on in-the-wild images without affecting our representation analysis.
-Trained only on unlabeled real-world image pairs, ALI achieves strong improvements on the MIIW benchmark, with the largest gains on glossy and specular materials.
+To build this probe, we introduce \textbf{Augmented Latent Intrinsics (ALI)}, a controlled framework for image-to-image relighting that allows us to quantify how different visual priors affect generative light transfer.
+ALI combines latent intrinsic features with semantic features from a frozen visual encoder through a lightweight fusion adapter, and aligns the resulting representation with a diffusion-based decoder using a progressive training schedule.
+This design enables systematic analysis of how encoder choice changes relighting behavior while also producing a practical relighting model.
+A final self-supervision stage improves robustness on in-the-wild images without altering the core representation analysis.

+Experiments on the MIIW benchmark show that ALI achieves state-of-the-art performance among open-sourced diffusion-based relighting methods, with especially large gains on glossy and specular materials.
+More importantly, our analysis demonstrates that relighting can serve as a sensitive probe of physically grounded visual priors: encoders that appear strong under semantic benchmarks may fail to preserve the material, geometric, and photometric cues required for realistic illumination transfer.